Isaac-Ndirangu-Muturi-749/alx-airbnb-database/database-adv-script/README.md

 2. **LEFT JOIN**: Retrieves all properties and their associated reviews, including properties with no reviews.
 3. **FULL OUTER JOIN**: Retrieves all users and all bookings, ensuring no data is excluded even if not linked.

-## Usage
-Run the queries in a PostgreSQL environment to verify the results.

 # Task 1: Practice Subqueries

 This script demonstrates the use of correlated and non-correlated subqueries.